Leandro-Bertoluzzi/remote-cnc/README.md

 ### Start the Celery worker manually (Linux)

-In case you don't use Docker or just want to run it manually, you can follow the next steps.
+In case you prefer to run it without containers, you can follow the next steps.

 ```bash
 # Start Celery's worker server